 RELATIONAL DATABASE FUNDAMENTALS

-- Information is everywhere in an organization
+- Information is everywhere in an

-- Information is stored in databases
+- Information is

 - Database models include;